ovalnine/jokcolor/README.md

 [Janet](https://janet-lang.org) bindings to [Okhsv and Okhsl](https://bottosson.github.io/posts/colorpicker).
 The source code for the API has been obtained from [here](http://bottosson.github.io/misc/ok_color.h) and adapted to a C header.
+Additionally I've added OkLab and OkLCh conversion with gammut clipping.
 The bindings are a 1 to 1 mapping of the original API, but function names are lispified.

 ## Example